Marshall sweeps series with No. 24 Middle Tennessee

 BIG PICTURE

-Marshall: The Thundering Herd played its two best defensive games in wins over Middle.
+Marshall: The Thundering Herd played their two best defensive games in wins over Middle.

 Middle Tennessee: The Blue Raiders' guards struggled in two losses to the Herd.